 Peter Drucker once said that “The greatest danger in times of turbulence is not the turbulence; it is to act with yesterday’s logic.”
 Drucker could not possibly have envisioned the turbulence we are experiencing today, yet his words are very applicable.
 If you have not started to strategically examine and realign your marketing, you might want to do so now.

-Many, if not all, markets have changed in some way.
+Many, if not all, markets have changed in some way this year.

 - Is your market the same size?